timeplus-io/docs/docs/eventtime.md

 When you [ingest data](ingestion) into Timeplus, you can specify an attribute in the data which best represents the event time.
 Even the attribute is in `String` type, Timeplus will automatically convert it to a timestamp for further processing.

 If you don't choose an attribute in the wizard, then Timeplus will use the ingestion time to present the event time, i.e. when Timeplus receives the data.
-This may work well for most static or dimentional data, such as city names with zip codes.
+This may work well for most static or dimensional data, such as city names with zip codes.

 ### Specify during query